 However, user privacy must be protected even if a user is exposed to untrustworthy parties, such as indiscriminate monitoring/analytics services that conduct online monitoring in violation of user privacy, naïve applications that do not have their own privacy policies or dishonest applications that write and/or enforce their policies dishonestly.
-To address the above security requirement, we propose a PPoM-enabled web browser (in short, PPoM browser) as a user-side protection.
-For easy adoption, we plan to implement a browser extension that enables existing browsers (e.g., Explorer and Chrome) to perform following tasks:
+To address the above security requirement, the PPoM-enabled web browser (in short, PPoM browser) protects user privacy on the user side.
+For easy adoption, we implemented a browser extension that enables existing browsers (e.g., Explorer and Chrome) to perform following tasks: